FreakyAli/Maui.FreakyControls/README.md

 Add our [NuGet](https://www.nuget.org/packages/FreakyControls) package or

-Run the following command to add nuget to your .Net MAUI app:
+Run the following command to add our Nuget to your .Net MAUI app:

       Install-Package FreakyControls -Version xx.xx.xx

-Adding FreakyControlsHandlers to your MAUI app:
+**Adding FreakyControlsHandlers to your MAUI app**:

 Add the following using statement and then Init the handlers in your MauiProgram:

       using MAUI.FreakyControls.Extensions;

-And then in your MauiProgram which would be something like below :
+### For Version 4.3 and below:

       namespace Something;